radu-cigmaian/ng-xCharts/README.md

 Instructions:
 --------------------------
-1. Install ng-xCharts using bower
+1. Install ng-xCharts and d3 using bower

 2. Add xCharts style